FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-triggers.md

 ## Gesture Detector Triggers

 Gesture Detector Triggers enable you to respond to user gestures, such as taps, drags, swipes, and pinches.
 These triggers are invoked based on specific gestures and allow you to add actions in response to user interactions.
 For example, the `onDoubleTap` trigger is invoked whenever a user quickly taps twice on a widget, which can be used to toggle a 'like' state or zoom in on content.

+These triggers are accesible when you add an action onto a `Container`.

 ### Lifecycle stages